-Significant non-cash investing activities included the capitalization of fixed assets and recognition of related obligations in the net amount of \$10.1 million for the three months ended June 28, 2008 and \$9.9 million for the three months ended June 30, 2007.
-Significant non-cash investing activities during the three months ended June 30, 2007 also included the non-cash allocation of the fair value of the net assets acquired in connection with the Japanese Business Acquisitions and the Small Leathergoods Business Acquisition (each as defined and discussed in Note 5 of the Fiscal 2008 10-K).
+Significant non-cash investing activities included the capitalization of fixed assets and recognition of related obligations in the net amount of \$17.0 million for the six months ended September 27, 2008 and \$11.6 million for the six months ended September 29, 2007.
+Significant non-cash investing activities during the six months ended September 27, 2008 also included the non-cash allocation of the fair value of the net assets acquired in connection with the Japanese Childrenswear and Golf Acquisition (see Note 5 for further discussion).
+Significant noncash investing activities during the six months ended September 29, 2007 included the non-cash allocation of the fair value of the net assets acquired in connection with the Japanese Business Acquisitions and the Small Leathergoods Business Acquisition (each as defined and discussed in Note 5 of the Fiscal 2008 10-K).

+Significant non-cash financing activities during the six months ended September 29, 2007 included the Company's repurchase of 0.6 million shares of Class A common stock at a cost of \$50.0 million that were traded prior to the end of the period for which settlement occurred in October 2007.
 In addition, as a result of the adoption of FASB Interpretation ("FIN") No. 48, "Accounting for Uncertainty in Income Taxes - An Interpretation of FAS No. 109" ("FIN 48"), the Company recognized a non-cash \$62.5 million reduction in retained earnings as the cumulative effect to adjust its net liability for unrecognized tax benefits as of April 1, 2007.

-There were no other significant non-cash investing or financing activities for the three months ended June 28, 2008 or June 30, 2007.
+There were no other significant non-cash investing or financing activities for the six months ended September 27, 2008 or September 29, 2007.